ed0228/disaster-tweets-prediction/README.md

 # Natural Language Processing with Disaster Tweets

 A Natural Language Processing (NLP) project focused on classifying social media posts to determine if they describe real-world disasters.
-This project compares traditional statistical methods (Logistic Regression) with modern deep learning architectures (BERT).
+This project compares traditional statistical methods (Logistic Regression, LinearSVC) with modern deep learning architectures (BERT).

 ## 📝 Project Overview
 In this project, I used the Kaggle "Natural Language Processing with Disaster Tweets" dataset to build a classification pipeline.
 The goal is to distinguish between tweets about actual emergencies and those that use disaster-related language metaphorically.